oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 Please get familiar with GIT, it's a very powerfull software version control tool.
 You can install the GUI tool `git cola` (In terminal: apt-get install git-cola) if you are not comfortable with the git commands in terminal.

-SublimeText3 is a convinient editor to navigate the numerous source files.
+SublimeText 3 is a convinient editor to navigate the numerous source files.
 There is already [a project file](https://github.com/PX4/Firmware/blob/master/Firmware.sublime-project) in the source folder that you can import to SublimeText.
-One feature that I used every day is that: Press "Ctrl + p" and type in the filename, and you can find the file you want quickly.
+One feature that I used every day is that: Press "Ctrl + p" and type in the filename, and you can find the file you want instantly.

 <h2 id="1">1.
 Understand Pixhawk source code</h2>